Learning Outcomes

 Revision Tip

-On the MBE, if a law singles out speech because of its message or viewpoint, immediately consider strict scrutiny and likely invalidity.
+On the MBE, if a law singles out speech because of its message or viewpoint, immediately think "strict scrutiny" and "likely invalidity."
+If the law regulates only time, place, and manner in a public forum and is content-neutral, shift to intermediate scrutiny and carefully work through the TPM test.

 Summary

-Content-based regulation of protected expression is almost always unconstitutional unless it falls within a narrow category of unprotected speech or survives strict scrutiny.
-Overbroad or vague laws are also invalid.
-Prior restraints are highly disfavored.
-Always identify whether a law is content-based or content-neutral before applying the correct standard.
+Content-based regulation of protected expression is almost always unconstitutional unless it falls within a narrow, properly defined category of unprotected speech or survives strict scrutiny.
+The key MBE skill is classification:

 Key Point Checklist